pgtipping/Synthalyst/memory-bank/activeContext.md

      - Used proper spacing and padding for better readability
      - Applied consistent typography and color scheme
      - Added proper borders and dividers between rows
+     - Reduced horizontal padding from px-6 to px-4 for better content fit
+     - Increased font size from text-sm to text-base for improved readability
+     - Added w-auto to make tables fit their content better
    - Improved table styling with proper header and cell formatting
    - Added overflow handling for tables on mobile devices
    - Location: `nextjs-app/src/components/MDXContent.tsx`